BI & Analytics Tools: MicroStategy, Tableau, Ab Initio

 Reducing capital expenditures by US$3.2 million and decreasing operating expenses by US$650,000

 Enabling marketing to realize US$2.4 million in annual savings on cashback on commercial transactions.

 Protecting 3.7 million customers from financial crime impacts through 95 new proactive control alerts

 Improving risk and capital calculations to reduce the amount of money it must set aside as part of risk mandates.
 For example in one instance, the risk team was able to release US$5.2 million that it had withheld for non-performing credit card loans by identifying healthy accounts miscategorized as high risk.

-We’ve gained significant value from Cloudera, including new opportunities to engage with our customers and cost savings, new revenue, and risk reduction for our shareholders.
+We’ve gained significant value from Cloudera, including new opportunities to engage with our customers and cost savings of more than US$7 million, new revenue, and risk reduction for our shareholders.

 -Antonio Alvarez, Director, Data Innovation, Santander UK

 And with Cloudera’s support, he expects greater opportunities ahead.
 “It can be difficult for banks to stay on the forefront of analytics and machine learning,” said Alvarez.
 “Cloudera provides us with a long-term view of the industry and value-add services to help us identify new opportunities that aren’t on our radar yet.”